 - Board Member, Governing Council of Mater Misericordiae Hospital (2018-2021).

-JPR has lived an active and distinguished life in the theatre where he has excelled as an actor,director and writer.
-Hiscreativewritinggoesasfarbackto1975 when in high school he wrote his first play, titled Me, Myself and I, which won awards at the schools drama festival and was later screened for Voice of Kenya (VOK) Television (1978) under the direction of the legendary TV Producer Mambo Hazary.
-In May 1984, JPR was declared the winner of the first Kenyan Radio Play “The Mad King Beggar of the Bus-Park”
+JPR has lived an active and distinguished life in theatre where he has excelled as an actor, director and writer.
+His creative writing goes as far back to 1975 when in high school he wrote his first play, titled Me, Myself and I, which won awards at the schools drama festival and was later screened for Voice of Kenya (VOK) Television (1978) under the direction of the legendary Mambo Hazary.

 The following are some of JPR’s publications in area of theatre: